thekk1/Flurry/README.md

 ["new"] = "iamwithstupid";

 ### Pvp:
-Because of a potential long list of battlegrounds and arenas I use the standart outfit for pvp gear and just specialize for special zones like nazjatar.
+Because of a potential long list of battlegrounds and arenas I use the standard outfit for pvp gear and just specialize for special zones like nazjatar or a special battleground.

 ## Hints:
 You can also use subzones(Showed name of place on minimap) in raid and mythic instances for specific gear for ever boss.